 Reconciliation and First Holy Communion (FHC) Preparation Classes

-What is also new is that each child MUST attend ALL of the FHC sessions and STAY with their parent throughout.
+Each child MUST attend ALL of the FHC sessions and STAY with their parent throughout.
 This will help parents to better understand the FHC programme content, support their child’s ongoing development at home and to meet and support other parents.

 Course Preparation Book